jakartaee/specifications/rpc/_index.md

 ## Creation Review

+The Specification Committee Ballot concluded successfully on 2022-01-19 with the following results.

 | Representative                                 | Representative for: | Vote   |
 |------------------------------------------------|---------------------|--------|
 | Kenji Kazumura                                 | Fujitsu             |    +1  |